-Lee Atchison is a Senior Director Strategic Architecture at New Relic.
-He’s been with New Relic for nearly four years where, among other things, he designed and lead the building of the New Relic Platform and infrastructure products.
+Lee Atchison is a recognized industry thought leader in cloud computing.
+He is the Senior Director for Cloud Architecture at New Relic.
+He’s been with New Relic for over seven years where, among other things, he designed and led the building of the New Relic Platform and infrastructure products.
 As architect lead, Lee has helped New Relic build a solid service-based system architecture that scales as they have grown from a simple SaaS startup to a high traffic public enterprise.

 Lee has committed his career to architecting and building high scale, cloud-based, service oriented, SaaS applications.
 He has a specific expertise in building highly available systems.

-Lee is the author of Architecting For Scale, a book scheduled to be published by O’Reilly Media in May 2016.
+Lee is the author of Architecting For Scale, a book published by O’Reilly Media in May 2016.

 Additionally, Lee spent several years in the network management space working for two different startups, and twelve years in the Test & Measurement space at Hewlett Packard.
 At Hewlett Packard, among other things, he lead standardization work for key IEEE and industry standards in the T&M sector, and wrote a book on building T&M software systems published by Prentice Hall.